EthanOngZY/EE4218-FPGA-Multilayer-Perceptron-Neural-Network-AY25-26/README.md

 We used Realterm to send data and receive messages from the board.<br/>

 This page was made to serve as reference for future students, should the course project remain similar.
 If you directly copy any code, remember to reference it properly.
+ * I do not expect the project to change too drastically, as there are resources online for this project that are 3 years old as of writing.